Parents often tell me they wasted precious time and money on controversial reading/spelling/dyslexia therapies that didn’t work.

 The Dyslexia Help website also includes a useful page called Controversial Therapies for Dyslexia.
 Highly recommended.

-Finally, intervention should not be based on a child’s learning style, because Learning Styles are bunkum.
+Finally, intervention should not be based on a child’s “learning style”, because Learning Styles are bunkum.

 Instead of controversial interventions, parents and teachers should seek interventions consistent with the Learning Difficulties Australia Position Statement on Approaches to Learning to Read.
+The AUSPELD online parent guide also provides clear, helpful guidance on choosing a program in which you can have confidence.

 If you’ve wasted money and time on a bogus intervention and are wondering whether you can sue for malpractice, I understand that purveyors of bogus care which delayed effective care have been successfully prosecuted elsewhere, but I don’t have details (yet).
 Food for thought.
 Note that if the provider is a member of a registered health profession, you can complain to the Australian Health Practitioner Regulation Agency.